 The Great Salt Lake – A Natural Wonder

-The Great Salt Lake is about 1,700 square miles; the lake’s size can fluctuate due to the low average depth of the lake which is only 16 feet (4.9 meters).
+The Great Salt Lake is about 1,700 square miles; the lake’s size can fluctuate due to the low average depth of the lake, which is only 16 feet (4.9 meters).
 Lately, the lake’s waters have been shallow and the lake has shrunk in size.

 The Great Salt Lake is the largest natural lake west of the Mississippi River.
-This lake is unique because of the water’s salty nature; it is the largest saltwater lake in the Western Hemisphere.
+This lake is unique because of its salty nature; it is the largest saltwater lake in the Western Hemisphere.

 The Great Salt Lake is, as the name implies, a very salty lake.
-The waters of the lake are more saline than seawater; because it is so salty when you swim in the lake that you are extra buoyant and float on the surface.
+The waters of the lake are more saline than seawater; it is so salty when you swim in the lake that you are extra buoyant and float on the surface.

 The lake has many hiking trails, picnic spots, boating, and fishing.

 The lake has been called “America’s Dead Sea.”
-The Great Salt Lake is also a great place to spot all kinds of wildlife.
+The Great Salt Lake is also great for spotting all kinds of wildlife.
 The lake has native birds, brine shrimp, shorebirds, and waterfowl.

 In the Great Salt Lake area, Antelope Island is a favorite spot to go to.
 There is a state park there called Antelope State Park that has a lot of wildlife.
-The island is the spot where you can see a lot of nature, including deer, bobcats, and the American bison.
+The island is where you can see a lot of nature, including deer, bobcats, and the American bison.

-You cannot talk about this in Salt Lake City without talking about the great outdoors.
+You cannot discuss this in Salt Lake City without discussing the great outdoors.
 This is because Salt Lake City and Utah offer a lot of great outdoor adventures.

 Salt Lake is in the valley of some of the great Rocky Mountains.
 So if you’d like to hike or want to explore the mountains, there are plenty of areas where you can do so.
 There are also beautiful canyons throughout the place that you can visit and explore.

 If you’re looking for the great outdoors without even having to leave the city limits of Salt Lake City, then head over to Liberty Park.
-It is 80 acres of outdoorsy activities from pons, bike paths, concession stands, good picnic areas, playgrounds, tennis, and volleyball courts.
+It is 80 acres of outdoorsy activities from pons, bike paths, concession stands, good picnic areas, playgrounds, and tennis and volleyball courts.
 There’s also an Avery and a greenhouse.